qarmin/czkawka/README.md

 ## Contributions
 Contributions to this repository are welcome.

-You can help by creating a:
+You can help by creating:
 - Bug reports - memory leaks, unexpected behavior, crashes
 - Feature proposals - proposal to change/add/delete some features
 - Pull Requests - implementing a new feature yourself or fixing bugs.